-- Fill out data collection form with date, sampler names, weather in past 24 hours, current weather, time of high tide and height of high tide.
-There is a tide book in the equipment room.
-For GS1, collect near a low tide (2 feet or below). - Record the three letter site code and the time the sample was taken.
-In the notes section, note things such as presence of animals and birds, abundant leaf matter, any strange debris, any unusual smells, etc. - Use sterile sample bottles, labeled with site ID. - Wear gloves to protect both you and the sample. - Site should be free of algal blooms, surface debris, oil slicks and congregations of water fowl.
+- 1. Fill out data collection form with date, sampler names, weather in past 24 hours, current weather and recent rainfall.
+In the notes section of the data collection form, note things such as presence of animals and birds, abundant leaf matter, any strange debris, any unusual smells, etc. - 2.
+Label two of the sealed IDEXX sample bottles with the three-letter site code and the date and time the sample was collected. - 3.
+Wear gloves to protect both you and the sample. - 4.
+Select where you will be collecting your sample: Site should be free of algal blooms, surface debris, oil slicks and congregations of water fowl.
 Avoid agitating the bottom sediment.
 Avoid splashing water.
-Choose site with good mixing and no stagnant pools.
+Choose area with good mixing and no stagnant pools.